nqtrg/Setup-Ubuntu/README.md

-# [Ubuntu] Some script setting up a new working enviroment:
+# [Ubuntu] Some script setting up a new working environment:
 - `virtualenv` and `virtualenvwrapper`
 - `zsh` and `prezto`
 - Install software: